vincentsijben/docker-swarm-persistent-storage/README.md

 When I tested this with rclone, I had no problems and could simply navigate through all those subfolders from within a 'higher level volume mount'.

 Todo:
 - I could not get a mongodb container to work with a s3fs mounted volume.
-I changed the uid and gid to 999, that helps with WiredTiger permission errors
+I changed the uid and gid to 999, that helps with WiredTiger permission errors.
+But the db won't execute the mongo-init.sh.
+It stalls somewhere...

 ## s3fs example
 You cannot use the same volume names, so if you want to use 1 Digital Ocean Space and create multiple volumes with it, you'll have to use subfolders to mount.